mohamed-omar-mubark/mohamed-omar-mubark/README.md

 medical and commercial management systems, etc.
 <br /> <br />
-Seeking to leverage broad development experience and technical expertise in a challenging role as a front-end developer.
+Seeking to leverage broad development experience and technical expertise in a challenging role as a Front-End Engineer

 </h4>